 WHAT PLAYING STANDARD ARE THE RETREATS AIMED AT?

-For people applying as individuals, we will endeavour to form same-standard ensembles.
+For people applying as individuals on the Wind Quintet Retreats, we will endeavour to form same-standard ensembles.
 Please note that it may not be possible for us to confirm your place immediately.
 We will need to wait until we have received enough applications from other individual applicants.
 Once we know that we can place you in a workable ensemble, then we will confirm your place on the retreat.
 For further clarification regarding playing standard, please click here.

 WHAT TIME SHOULD I ARRIVE?

 For the August 2023 Saxophone Course timings are yet to be confirmed.
 This section will be updated once more detail is known.

 For Wind Quintet Retreats, if possible you should aim to arrive between 4pm and 4.30pm.
 You will be able to check in from 4pm and the staff will start to serve afternoon tea once a few people have begun to arrive.
 There will be a Welcome Address from us, hopefully at around 4.30pm, by which time we hope that most people will have arrived.
 This time is fairly flexible however, but please do let is know if you think you will arrive later than 4.45pm.
 The first playing session is usually untutored and will begin at 5.15pm.

 DO I NEED TO PREPARE ANYTHING IN ADVANCE?